CarterG-17/Rheoscale_2.0/README.md

 # Rheoscale_2.0
 ### Description
-RheoScale 2.0 (called rheoscale) is a python-based tool that identifies overall substitution behaviors for individual protein positions from their respective sets of amino acid substitutions (e.g., all 19 substitutions at one position).
-The values measured for each amoni acid substitution (e.g., enzyme activity, fluorescence, binding, etc.)  is input using a CSV file OR user-input.
-The range and types of outcomes are then used to assign individual positions to one of several classes: Neutral, Rheostat, Toggle, Moderate, Adverse, Enhancing, or WT/inactive.
+RheoScale 2.0 (a.k.a. "rheoscale") is a python-based calculator that identifies overall behaviors for individual protein positions, using their respective sets of amino acid substitutions (e.g., all 19 substitutions at a given position).
+For each amino acid substitution, a measured experimental value (e.g., enzyme activity, fluorescence, binding, etc.) is input using a CSV file OR is user-input.
+For each position, the range and types of outcomes for its substitution set are used to assign one of several classes: Neutral, Rheostat, Toggle, Moderate, Adverse, Enhancing, or WT/inactive.
 The rheoscale script also generates histograms and a summary output file that can be used for further analyses.

 ## Usage/Quick Start